Skip to Content

 My personal advice: if you’re moving to Poland because of your partner and planning on getting married, do it elsewhere.
 I investigated the process a lot and it was seriously easier to get married in Timbuktu and then establish it in Poland than get married to a foreigner in Poland.

-You need to petition from the Supreme Court to exempt the foreigner from certain things that aren’t possible for them as a foreigner and they tend to make sure this process becomes lengthy and awful.
-Then you need a translator even if a foreigner speaks Polish and a bunch of other unnecessary arrangements which aren’t cheap.
+Why?
+Unless your partner’s country can legally issue the certificate of statement of being unmarried, you need to petition the Supreme Court to exempt the foreigner from it (for example, the US doesn’t issue it).
+It’s a lengthy process that takes months or even up to a year.
+Then, you need a translator even if a foreigner speaks Polish and a bunch of other unnecessary arrangements that aren’t cheap.

 Cost of Living in Poland as an Expat